-- or placement of a child, it is automatically granted, with timely written notification to the Provost and the probationary faculty member by the department chair. - (3) Serious illness, family tragedy or other special circumstances - (a) Request for an extension of the probationary period at the request of a faculty member for serious illness, family tragedy or other special circumstances may be submitted to the department chair and granted upon the approval of the TPR committee, department chair, dean and Provost. - (4) Extensions of the probationary period for any reason can only come at the request of the faculty member as long as the faculty member is capable of making the request. - (a) Exceptional circumstances can arise that make it impossible for the faculty member to request the extension of the probationary period prior to the faculty member's penultimate year. - (b) In only such extreme cases, the Provost may choose to extend the probationary period without consulting the incapacitated faculty member with the approval of the department chair, dean, and TPR.
-This extension shall be conveyed in writing to the faculty member. - c.
-The granting of tenure and recommendations for promotion to Associate Professor - i.
-Normally, the decision to grant tenure shall be made during the penultimate year of the probationary period and becomes effective at the beginning of the next academic year. - ii.
-In exceptional cases tenure may be granted earlier. - (1) Factors considered in early tenure may include relevant experience in other than tenure-track positions. - iii.
-Other cases may involve one or more extensions of the probationary period. - (1) Granting a faculty member an approved extension of the probationary period (due to, for example, health, parenting, or professional reasons) does not change the requirements for a positive tenure decision.
+(a) In exceptional cases, the length of the probationary period may be reduced.
+Prior to submitting tenure materials, a faculty member desiring a reduction in the probationary period is strongly encouraged to consult with the department chair, TPR committee chair and Dean regarding the likelihood of a positive tenure evaluation.
+A faculty member forfeits the remainder of their probationary period when they officially submit their tenure materials in the TPR system.

+c.
+The granting of tenure and recommendations for promotion to Associate Professor

+- i.
+Normally, the decision to grant tenure shall be made during the penultimate year of the probationary period (exceptions are described above) and becomes effective at the beginning of the next academic year. - ii.
+Granting a faculty member an approved extension of the probationary period (due to, for example, health, parenting, or professional reasons) does not change the requirements for a positive tenure decision.
 It only serves to provide the faculty member with additional time for the probationary period that is equivalent to the length of the extension.
-For example, if a department's TPR guidelines require an average of two publications a year, with a five- year probationary period, then a faculty member granted two one-year extensions to the probationary period should be evaluated in relation to a 10-article expectation rather than a 14- article expectation. - iv.
-A recommendation to confer tenure for an assistant professor must be accompanied by a favorable recommendation for promotion to associate professor. - v.
+For example, if a department's TPR guidelines require an average of two publications a year, with a five- year probationary period, then a faculty member granted two one-year extensions to the probationary period should be evaluated in relation to a 10-article expectation rather than a 14- article expectation.
+Similarly, allowing a faculty member to reduce the probationary period does not change the requirements for a positive tenure decision. - iii.
+A recommendation to confer tenure for an assistant professor must be accompanied by a favorable recommendation for promotion to associate professor. - iv.
 Should notice of the denial of tenure not be given in advance of the expiration of the final probationary appointment, tenure shall become automatic at the end of the probationary period.